andrii-suse/galera-tools/README.md

 $> mycluster1/1/sql.sh 'set WSREP_ON=0; update test.x set c3=uuid() where c1>100000 and rand()<0.00001 limit 1'
 $> mycluster1/3/sql.sh 'set WSREP_ON=0; update test.x set c2=1001 where rand()<0.00001 limit 1'
 ```
-Run diff_ranges.sh script. `==` in output will mean that partition looks in sync. `? ` means row count is not the same across nodes for corresponding range, so checksum wasn't calculated. ` ?` means that row count is correct for the range, but checksum is different.
+Run diff_ranges.sh script. `==` in output means that partition looks in sync. `? ` means row count is not the same across nodes for corresponding range, so checksum wasn't calculated. ` ?` means that row count is correct for the range, but checksum is different.
 3 iterations are performed and then helper SQL is printed to identify problem rows:
 ```
 $> _template/diff_ranges.sh mycluster1 test.x
  ?mycluster1/rangesdiff/test.x/range00.00001_125000/range00.00001_15625